CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ##### Ticket allocation process

 The XRPL tickets allow us to execute a transaction with non-sequential sequence numbers, hence we can execute multiple transactions in parallel.
-Any workflow can allocate a ticket and the ticket allocation mechanism either returns a tocket number or errors out, in case of lack of the free tickets.
+Any workflow can allocate a ticket and the ticket allocation mechanism either returns a ticket number or errors out, in case of lack of the free tickets.
 The ticket re-allocation will be triggered by the tx conformation (Submit XRPL transaction last step) once the used tickets count is gather that allowed threshold.
 The contract initiates the `submit-increase-tickets` operation to increase the amount.
 Once the operation is confirmed, the